csnover/dojo-boilerplate/README.md

 [branch using the old synchronous loader](https://github.com/csnover/dojo-boilerplate/tree/1.6), for use with Dojo 1.6 and earlier.

-Huge thanks go out to [neonstalwart](https://github.com/neonstalwart) for his original [dojo-requirejs-template](https://github.com/neonstalwart/dojo-requirejs-template) project.
+Huge thanks to Rebecca Murphey for her efforts on the [dojo-boilerplate](https://github.com/rmurphey/dojo-boilerplate) project and to [neonstalwart](https://github.com/neonstalwart) for his original [dojo-requirejs-template](https://github.com/neonstalwart/dojo-requirejs-template) project.
 Though that repository is no longer maintained, it was instrumental in providing guidance for earlier versions of the AMD branch.

 Quick Start
 -----------